UGAWG/solution-adapt-cases/hemisphere-cylinder/initial-grid/README.md

 # hsc01.meshb

 This coarse initial grid contains 31066 nodes, 6548 triangles, and 170011 tetrahedra.
+It started as an EGADS tessellation and was adapted to surface curvature with an isotropic gradation of 1.2.

 Boundary conditons (hsc01.mapbc):
 1. farfield riemann inflow